 Chef Judy

-Growing up in NYC Chinatown, one of the culinary capitals of the world, I’ve had access to a diverse and vibrant food scene all at my fingertips.
-I had a major sweet tooth and loved to experiment with Asian flavors that I grew up eating.
-I soon realized this was my passion and led me to obtain a culinary degree in pastry arts.
-I also took on the coveted role of pastry instructor at the school.
+Growing up in NYC Chinatown, I had a major sweet tooth and developed a love for desserts and the Asian flavors I grew up eating.
+That passion led me to earn a culinary degree in pastry arts, and I later became a pastry instructor at the school.

 The significance behind the logo